aditibhatt32/learning-LINUX/README.md

     eg: We have to add execute permission to the user in the file hello.sh chmod u+x hello.sh

-    Changing file ownership-The chown command is used to change the ownership of the files and directories
+   6----Changing file ownership-The chown command is used to change the ownership of the files and directories
     Syntax: chown[options][owner]  FILE
     eg: sudo chown root hello.sh